Frequently Asked Questions

 on failure.
 The@requireAuth

 This is the core of two-way messaging – receiving messages from Infobip.
-We'll create a standard Redwood API function (REST-like) to act as the webhook receiver.
+Create a standard Redwood API function (REST-like) to act as the webhook receiver.

 Generate Webhook API Function: